redpesk-marine/documentation/README.md

 ### Multimedia

 Audio requirement for Automotive is probably too complex for maritime usage and redpesk@sea might only use a subset of AGL audio system.
-Nevertheless some key functionalities as zones, roles, priorities, ... may soon because hard requirements.
+Nevertheless some key functionalities as zones, roles, priorities, ... may soon become hard requirements.
 At minimum we target:

 * a service to play basic multimedia stream as MPD *(Multimedia Player Daemon)*
 * a priority service to play emergency sounds *(anchor, AIS, flooding, ...)*